denisigo/denisigo.github.io/about.md

 title: About
 ---

 Hi, I'm a software developer.
 In the course of my career I have worked in various fields of software development and have got a large and diverse experience.
 Ultimately I’ve got a genuine passion for mobile development and especially [Android](http://www.denisigo.com/category/android/), and since that I’m doing my best to improve my skills and knowledge of the platform.
-Please view my [CV](https://docs.google.com/document/d/1HGyLRLbBdKF8YwxZvrX9IWAgr8CCS-2WFMpXFOSIRyg/edit?usp=sharing).

 # Experience